talosdigital/u-css/src/009-fonts-icons/README.md

 ### To Do

-Continue the Z Index, !important and Inheritance exercice we are going to change some labels using Fonts and Icons.
+Continue the Z Index, !important and Inheritance exercice in which we are going to change some labels using Fonts and Icons.

 1. Change the Inheritance font for raleway thin with, verdana, arial, sans-serif.
 2. The first letter in all the simple text should be bold.